Post Incarceration Syndrome

 Post Incarceration Syndrome & Mental Illness

-Since Post Incarceration Syndrome is a mental illness, most of its symptoms have to do with one’s thoughts and the behaviors one displays after having these thoughts.
-Here are some of the most common side effects or traits that someone with PICS may experience:
+Since Post Incarceration Syndrome is a mental health condition, many of its symptoms are related to a person’s thoughts and the behaviors that result from those thoughts.
+Some of the most common side effects or traits that someone with PICS might experience include:

 Post-Traumatic Stress Disorder (PTSD)